gordonTang2049/powerbi_exam/note.md

     DAX function to modify a single directional relationship to a bi-directional relationship on the fly (within the measure)

+Salary_Cost having Q&A enabled on it.
+ When a user tries to get the count of Employees, the query gets failed.
+ On the other hand, when the user asks for the count of workers

+C. Editing synonyms from the Power BI Desktop

+When you are interested in improving the Q&A experience, it is always a good practice to add synonyms from the Power BI Desktop Model view.

 ###### resources
     https://www.whizlabs.com/blog/da-100-exam-questions/

     **Scrope**
     https://www.mssqltips.com/sqlservertip/7285/microsoft-exam-pl-300-microsoft-power-bi-data-analyst-prep-guide/